rodrigoea/meteor-todoapp/README.md

 meteor
 ```

 That's all!
-Have fun, cause Meteor is awesome! ;)
+Have fun, Meteor is awesome! ;)